MalcolnLMR/the-legend-of-otomarih/README.md

   <h2 align="center">The Legend of Otomarih</h2>

   <p align="center">
-    This is my first ever game!
+    This is my first game ever!
     <br/>
   </p>
 </div>